Dead List: The Elderly in Horror Movies

 Whatever Happened to Baby Jane?
 (1962)

 Two of the all-time great actresses, Betty Davis and Jane Crawford, play aging actresses who live together and play out their bitter sibling rivalries with each other.
-Jane (Davis) was once the star vaudeville actress of the family as a child, while her older sister Blanche was overlooked.
-When they got older, Blanche became the star of the family as movies made her the star, and Jane fell into depression and alcoholism.
+Jane (Davis) was once the star vaudeville actress of the family as a child, while her older sister, Blanche, was overlooked.
+As they grew older, Blanche became the star of the family, as movies emerged as the new medium.
+Meanwhile, Jane fell into depression and alcoholism.
 Jane now cares for Blanche, crippled by a mysterious car accident for which Jane was blamed, and Jane abuses and neglects her older sister as she prepares to try and reclaim some of her old glory.
-This movie also famously was a volatile set, with Crawford and Davis feuding through the production.
+This movie was also famously a volatile set, with Crawford and Davis feuding throughout the production.

 The Castevets – Ruth Gordon and Sidney Blackmer in Rosemary’s Baby (1969)